OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-09.md

 ## Numbers 9:11

-In the second month on the fourteenth day at twilight, they shall keep it; they shall eat it with unleavened bread and bitter herbs.
+On the fourteenth day of the second month, at twilight, they shall observe it; they shall partake of it with unleavened bread and bitter herbs.

 ## Numbers 9:12